 The plethora of terms and loan definitions can seem overwhelming but we hope this short glossary helps you better understand them.
 Loanry wants you to find a lender for your financing needs.
 We try to make it easy for you to find lenders and their loan offers.
 While we cannot promise you will find a lender here that can get you a loan, we can make it as simple as possible for you to look for the right lender who can help you.
 We even offer money tools to help you compare different types of lenders.

 Our service lists numerous types of personal loan options from a plethora of lenders.
-These consumer loans include credit cards, installment loans, payday loans, mortgage loans, student loans, car loans and more with both short-term and long-term options.
-Our loan mall has lenders who offer high and low interest rates.
-You’ll find options for those with great credit, bad credit and no credit.
+These consumer loans include credit cards, installment loans, payday loans, mortgage loans, student loans, car loans, and more with both short-term and long-term options.
+Our loan mall has lenders who offer high and low-interest rates.
+You’ll find options for those with great credit, bad credit, and no credit.
 Print this article or keep it open in a separate browser window while you loan shop.
 That lets you refer back to it easily.
 Make your loan search simpler.
 Start at Loanry and find the lender you need.
+Loanry connects you with reputable companies that may give you a loan if u qualify for it.
+You can check whether you qualify right now, by putting in your information below.
 We do not loan money, but we do make it easier to help find a lender for you.